cmq2002/MCU_Schematic/README.md

 # MCU_Schematic
-Schematic Designs for the STM Nucleo board using STM32F103C6 mcu and the custom board using STM32F103RBT6 mcu.
+- The STM Nucleo board using STM32F103C6 mcu
+- Meanwhile, STM32F103RBT6 mcu is the controller for the custom board.